juzzvarshi7/OIBSIP/README.md

 2. Portfolio (personal portfolio)
 3. Temperature convertor

-Each of these projects have separatte files.
+Each of these projects have separate files.
 The following is the navigation of these projects and files.
 ~ OIBSIP (repository)

     ~ Python intership projects